vrodriguezf/mlr/doc/knitted/tutorial/tune.md

 ```

-Finally, by combining all the previous pieces, we can tune the SVM
+Finally, combining all the previous pieces, we can tune the SVM
-using our [TuneControl](http://berndbischl.github.io/mlr/man/TuneControl.html) instance and the resampling strategy,
+using our [TuneControl](http://berndbischl.github.io/mlr/man/TuneControl.html) instance and the resampling strategy
 described by the `rdesc` variable.